logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create_external.md

 The full method documentation is available [here](). `name` is a mandatory parameter of the `create_on_demand_feature_group` and represents the name of the feature group.

-The version number is optional, if you don't specify the version number the APIs will create a new version by default with a version number equals to the the highest existing version number plus one.
+The version number is optional, if you don't specify the version number the APIs will create a new version by default with a version number equals to the highest existing version number plus one.

 If the storage connector is defined for a data warehouse (e.g. JDBC, Snowflake, Redshift) you need to provide a SQL statement that will be executed to compute the features.
 If the storage connector is defined for a data lake, the location of the data as well as the format need to be provided.